ga4gh/data-repository-service-schemas/openapi/tags/ObjectDeletion.md

-# Delete Operations
+# Object Deletion

-> **Optional Functionality**: Delete operations are **optional** extensions to the DRS API.
+> **Optional Functionality**: Delete support is an **optional** extension to the DRS API.
 Not all DRS servers are required to implement delete functionality.
 Clients should check for the availability of delete endpoints before attempting to use them.

 DRS delete functionality allows suitably authenticated clients to request that DRS objects are removed from the server and, optionally, to request that the server attempt to delete the underlying data.